DSpace/RestContract/discoveryconfigurations.md

 }
 ```

+Discovery configuration properties:

+- `id`: ID of the configuration

 Exposed links:

 - `searchfilters`: link to the search filters defined on this configuration
 - `sortoptions`: link to the sort options defined on this configuration
 - `defaultsortoption`: link to the default sort option defined on this configuration

+Status codes:

+- 200 OK: if the configuration is found.
+Note that even if the provided ID couldn't be resolved, the `default` configuration will still be returned.

 ## Linked entities